|

 Muriel Jakubait, Ruth's sister, and Ruth’s

-daughter Georgie, who died recently, the Criminal
+daughter Georgie, who died soon afterwards, the

 Evidence was presented to the CCRC that Ruth was suffering from